 Public Interest and Pro Bono Programs: the Public Interest office has a variety of pro bono and summer job opportunities with non-profit organizations that either specialize in immigration or do some immigration related work.

 Moot Court: There are several competitions at the school which allow students to hone their lawyering skills.
 The Honor Moot Court Board hosts interscholastic Moot Court competitions.
 Other opportunities for students include the Negotiation Team, National Trial Team, and National Moot Court Team.
 There is also an Annual Asylum and Refugee Moot Court Competition at University of California-Davis each year.
-Suffolk Law School has sent a team to this Moot Court in the past but it is not a regular team so students must speak with Professors Shah or Epps before registering.
+Suffolk Law School has sent a team to this Moot Court in the past but it is not a regular team so students must speak with Professor Shah before registering.